-Here’s a pro-tip for getting rid of the awkward silence in a room full of people: state your political opinion with conviction.
+Here’s a pro-tip for eliminating awkward silence in a room full of people: state your political opinion with conviction.
 I cannot promise you that the awkwardness will cease, but I can assure you that the silence will.

 Wouldn’t it be easier to simply keep our heads down and not form opinions?